Pre-Action Protocol for the Resolution of Clinical Disputes Clinical Disputes Forum

 C2 Letter of Response

-- Provide requested records and
+- Provide requested records and invoice for copying:

 - explain if records are incomplete or extensive records are held and ask for further instructions;